-As you know if you are registered for this next LSAT, it’s coming up on next.
-Ideally, you’ve already been preparing, you’re in the home stretch, and we’re here to help!
-Here are a few last minute suggestions to help make sure you’re ready for test day.
+So, you’ve got a test coming up on Monday.
+Ideally, you’ve already been preparing, you’re in the home stretch!
+And we’re here to help.
+Here are a few last-minute suggestions to make sure you’re ready for test day.

-1) Don’t forget to relax the day before test day.
-Since it’s a Sunday, if you don’t have to work, that’s all the better.
-But avoid activities that are too mentally taxing, including LSAT preparation!
-It can be very tempting, but the LSAT is not like a vocabulary test, on which some last minute “cramming” can be effective.
-The LSAT is a test of reasoning and reading ability, and LSAT-eve is not the time to be developing those skills.
-So relax!
-You’ve earned it!
-And if you haven’t done any preparation, you will have earned it by Monday afternoon!
+Don’t forget to take a day off!
+If you don’t have to work, that’s all the better.
+You need a day for your brain to take a break and gear up for a long Monday.
+Avoid activities that are too mentally taxing.
+Yes, that includes LSAT preparation!
+It’s very tempting, but the LSAT is not a vocabulary test.
+You can’t cram for it.
+The LSAT is a test of reasoning and reading ability and LSAT-eve is not the time to be developing those skills.
+So.
+Relax, you’ve earned it!